Skip to main content

 What is social engineering?

-Simply put, social engineering is when scammers use deception to obtain personal information from a person and use it for fraudulent purposes.
+Simply put, social engineering is when scammers use deception to obtain personal information from an individual and use it for fraudulent purposes.

 What are some common social engineering tactics?